Due date: 10/28 @ at the beginning of class

 existing functions so that it is possible to reconstruct the failure.

-Repeat the above until redex-check
+Repeat the above until redex-check succeeds for its default

 number of test attempts if it terminates.
 Explain why